-The biggest advantage of the tipi over other types of tent is the open fire inside.
-A well maintained fire makes the tepee warm and comfortable in cold and rainy weather.
-The fire must be maintained carefully, because too small a fire develops too much smoke and too much is a waste.
-The fire is pleasant even in summer, it makes the teepee on cool evenings homely and in winter it is indispensable.
-The fire is sacred to the Indians.
+The biggest advantage of the tipi over other types of tents is the open fire inside.
+A well-maintained fire makes the tipi warm and cozy in cold and rainy weather.
+The fire must be maintained carefully, because too small a fire produces too much smoke and too big a waste.
+The fire is also pleasant in summer, it makes the tipi cozy on cool evenings and in winter it is indispensable.
+The fire is sacred with the Indians.

 «The fire place is the center of our abode, the fire the center of energy. »